freescout-help-desk/freescout/Modules/TestEmailGuard/README.md

 tanti.omar@gmail.com  →  tanti.omar+gmail.com@example.com
 ```

 A flat "replace the domain" would merge `john@gmail.com` and `john@yahoo.com` into one customer record. `example.com` is IANA-reserved, so anonymised addresses can never deliver.
-If `local+domain` would exceed the 64-character local-part limit, it falls back to `local…+<10-char-hash>` (uniqueness kept; reversibility knowingly dropped).
+If `local+domain` would exceed the 64-character local-part limit, it falls back to `local…+<10-char-hash>` (uniqueness kept).
 Everything is lowercased.
 The transform is idempotent — re-running it is safe.

+**Reversibility:** an anonymised address parses back to the (lowercased) original by splitting the local part on its last `+` — `EmailAnonymizer::reverse()` implements this and is covered by tests.
+The only exception is the hash fallback, which triggers exclusively for originals longer than 64 characters (rare in real data).
+The anonymise command counts those cases and reports them; if any exist and you need them recoverable, run it with `--map=<path>` to also write an `original → anonymised` CSV covering every rewritten address. ⚠ The map file contains real customer addresses — move it off the server and delete the server copy as soon as possible, or the anonymisation exercise defeats itself.

 ## Enabling